jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 2. `Measured` data messages (aka telemetry)
 3. `Error` messages (functional errors sent by devices)

-This version of the simulator has another approach: the messages should be build according to the definition included in the referenced model.
+This version of the simulator follows another approach: the messages should be built according to the definition included in the referenced DTDL model.

 ##### Twins